Alcohol and my health

 Getting the right amount of exercise into our lives has been proven many times to reduce ill-health and prevent health problems - but drinking too much makes us sluggish and counteracts any positive health gain from exercising.
 Worse still, drinking too much means we're less motivated to exercise even though we may have planned to.

-Did you know that each drink contains ‘empty’ calories, which actually have no nutritional value?
-So while your calorie count goes up when drinking alcohol, those calories are not adding any nutrients, vitamins or energy to your body - just excess weight.
+Each drink of alcohol also contains ‘empty’ calories, which actually have no nutritional value - so while our calorie count goes up when drinking alcohol, those calories are not adding any nutrients, vitamins or energy to our bodies - just excess weight.

-How many calories are in your drink?
-As a rough guide, each unit of alcohol contains about 56 calories, but when you add in the other processes used to make a drink and any mixers, the calorie total can be higher and they do vary.
+How many calories are in a drink?
+As a rough guide, each unit of alcohol contains about 56 calories, but when you add in the other processes used to make a drink and any mixers, the calorie total can be higher.

 Its easy to forget that your alcohol intake also includes calories and these add to weight gain, especially if you’re also snacking with your drinks, or eating fried food on the way home from the pub.

 The healthy option is to eat a healthy meal before or with your drinks and pace yourself.

 Staying healthy while drinking in moderation

 To reduce the chances of gaining weight from drinking alcohol: